Xfan1025/SDCND-Behavioral-Cloning/README.md

 I finally randomly shuffled the data set and put 20% of the data into a validation set.

 I used this training data for training the model.
 The validation set helped determine if the model was over or under fitting.
 The ideal number of epochs was 3-5 .
 I used an adam optimizer so that manually tuning the learning rate wasn't necessary.

+# Next Challenge

+Build one model trained using data from one track only to be able to complete both two tracks.